 Even solutions to climate change often have negative consequences for Native American communities.
 Nuclear energy, which is lauded as an important alternative to fossil fuels, produces toxic radioactive waste which the government tries to store on tribal land.
 In 1987, the office of the Nuclear Waste Negotiator, created by Congress, sent letters to every federally recognized tribe in the country offering hundreds of thousands and even millions of dollars to tribal council governments in exchange for storing nuclear waste on tribal lands.
-Most of the tribes refused, but a few were coaxed into accepting the waste, including the Goshute Indians Reservation in Tooele County, Utah (Kamps, 2001).
-More than 77,000 tons of nuclear waste has been stored at the Skull Valley Goshute reservation in Utah.
-In "Carbon Pricing: A Critical Perspective for Community Resistance," indigenous leaders share the perspective that "carbon pricing is a false solution that does NOT keep fossil fuels in the ground," and "token revenues distributed to environmental justice communities from carbon trading or carbon pricing can never compensate for the destruction wrought by the extraction and pollution that is the source of that revenue" (Gilbertson, 2017, p.
-4).
-Indigenous climate leaders have called on their communities to resist carbon pricing as a solution to climate change.
+Most of the tribes refused, but a few were coaxed into accepting the waste, including the Goshute Indians Reservation in Tooele County, Utah.90 More than 77,000 tons of nuclear waste has been stored at the Skull Valley Goshute reservation in Utah.

+Indigenous activists have also opposed carbon pricing, a climate solution widely regarded by mainstream advocates as one of the most effective in reducing greenhouse gas emissions.
+In "Carbon Pricing: A Critical Perspective for Community Resistance," Indigenous leaders stated "carbon pricing is a false solution that does NOT keep fossil fuels in the ground," and "token revenues distributed to environmental justice communities from carbon trading or carbon pricing can never compensate for the destruction wrought by the extraction and pollution that is the source of that revenue."91 Indigenous climate leaders have called on their communities to resist carbon pricing as a solution to climate change.

 Despite their vulnerability, Native Americans are not powerless bystanders in the fight against climate change.
 They have led the People's Climate Movement in organizing protests, marches, and actions against fossil fuel development.
 They have resisted the Dakota Access Pipeline, fracking, and other forms of fossil fuel extraction on their lands.
-Faith Spotted Eagle, a member of the Yankton Sioux Nation, became the first Native American to win an electoral college vote for president after her leadership in opposing the Keystone XL and Dakota Access oil pipelines (Pearce, 2016).
-Native Americans participate in international treaties and negotiations around climate change, and they are passionate and effective advocates for human rights, future generations, and all life.
-Without the voices and dedication of indigenous communities, many environmental campaigns would not be as urgent or compelling.
+Faith Spotted Eagle, a member of the Yankton Sioux Nation, became the first Native American to win an electoral college vote for president after her leadership in opposing the Keystone XL and Dakota Access oil pipelines.92 Native Americans participate in international treaties and negotiations around climate change, and they are passionate and effective advocates for human rights, future generations, and all life.
+Without the voices and dedication of Indigenous communities, many environmental campaigns would not be as urgent or compelling.